pretix/pretix-docs/docs/guides/seating.md

 It is not possible to offer multiple different products to a single seat category.
 But it is possible to offer multiple product variations.
-If you want to offer more than one type of ticket per seat, then you have to create a product with multiple variations.
+If you want to offer more than one type of product per seat, then you have to create a product with multiple variations.
 Assign that product to the corresponding seat category.

-You can offer both seating tickets and other products in your shop.
+You can offer both seating products and other products in your shop.
 Your shop will display the seating plan at the top, and the list of other products available for purchase below.
 This is useful if, for instance, you are offering tickets for a standing area at your venue.
 It is also useful if you are offering any type of non-admission product such as catering or merchandise.

 ## Assigning a seating plan to an event